 Do you need help to assess your outcomes?

-Community Southwark has secured funding from City Bridge Trust to run a three year programme, it is designed to help Southwark based organisations to understand how to measure and describe their impact.
-This project is called 'Demonstrating the Difference You Make', and this is a free service from Community Southwark to support local organisations.
+Community Southwark has secured funding from City Bridge Trust to run a five year programme, it is designed to help Southwark based organisations to understand how to measure, describe and learn from their impact.
+This project is a free service from Community Southwark to support local organisations.

-If you need help to create and implement your outcomes framework, please contact Mariana - firstname.lastname@example.org
+If you need help to create and implement your outcomes framework, please contact our Development Team - email@example.com